Explore the Outdoors: Family-Friendly Albany Area Hikes & Trails

 Visit the Emma Treadwell Thacher Nature Center to learn more about Thacher State Park and the Helderberg Mountains, as well as what you'll see on your hike.
 They offer a variety of exhibits, many educational programs, and optional guided hikes.
 The trails connected to the Nature Center are easy and kid-friendly loops that run through the fields and woods.

-For a peaceful, easy walk with beautiful scenery, take a stroll through the Schenectady Rose Garden in Central Park.
-Meander through its pathways and discover its collection of about 4,000 rose bushes, with hundreds of varieties.
+For a peaceful, easy walk with beautiful scenery, take a stroll through Central Park in Schenectady and check out the Rose Garden.
+Meander through its pathways and gaze at the 4,000 rose bushes (hundreds of varieties).
 The garden also contains a fountain, a stone bridge, ponds, and a waterfall.
-Continue your walk by exploring Central Park and its trails, lake, woods, playground, and other family-friendly attractions.

 Take a short hike along the Cohoes Falls Trail and visit one of the largest waterfalls in the state.
-Explore Falls View Park and its close-up vantage point.
-The park's trail is only half a mile long but offers many scenic views of the falls.
-The trail crosses over the Mohawk River, then branches out in two directions, one to a scenic overlook and the other down to the riverbank (which does involve a long flight of stairs).
+The trail is only half a mile long but offers many scenic views of the falls.
+This route crosses over the Mohawk River, then branches out in two directions, one to a scenic overlook and the other down to the riverbank (which does involve a long flight of stairs).
 Just downstream, on another impressive perch, is Overlook Park, which offers a bird's eye view of both the Cohoes Falls and its hydropower station.